determined-ai/determined/docs/cluster-setup-guide/cluster-config.rst

 Equivalent behavior can be achieved by setting the ``DET_DB_HOST=the-db-host`` environment variable or ``--db-host the-db-host`` command-line option.

-Options are referred to by name in the configuration file.
+In the rest of this document, we will refer to options using their names in the configuration file.
 Periods (``.``) will be used to indicate nested options; for example, the option above would be indicated by ``db.host``.